OxygenCobalt/monoman/README.md

 # monoman

-This is a puzzle-platformer that I created out of sheer boredom while in school.
+Monoman is a puzzle-platformer that I created out of sheer boredom while in school.
 It's meant to be a remake of an old game I made, except with assets I made myself and code that is not a total mess.